College & Career Planning

 Options After High School

-In the past 15 years or so, the opportunities available to students to make a respectable living after high school have expanded far beyond just a four-year college or university experience.
-We urge our students to consider ALL options, encouragin them to focus on the skills, interests, abilities, and lifestyle they are best suited for.
+In the past couple of decades, the opportunities available to students to make a respectable living after high school have expanded far beyond just a four-year college or university experience.
+We urge our students to consider ALL options, encouraging them to focus on the skills, interests, abilities, and lifestyle they are best suited for.
 Regardless of what path a student chooses, we encourage students to seek education and training in anything, whether it be painting, plumbing, teaching, nursing, law, etc. Become a master of your craft!
 Below you will find basic information regarding various post-secondary options available to your student:

 Four-year colleges and universities are where students can earn a Bachelor of Arts (BA), Bachelor of Science (BS), or a Bachelor of Fine Arts (BFA).
-The fileds of study offered at these institutions can vary significantly.
+The fields of study offered at these institutions can vary significantly.
 Universities also have a broad range of schools within them, such as a school of business, school of engineering, or school of health sciences, for example.
-Some focus on more specific majors such as STEM-related fields (such as Georgia Tech or MIT), or Fine Arts-related fields (such as SCAD or a conservatory school).
+Some focus on more specific sets of majors like STEM-related fields (such as Georgia Tech or MIT), or Fine Arts-related fields (such as SCAD or a conservatory school).

 While we often refer to these schools as "four-year schools," it is important to note that some schools may have programs that require five years or more to complete a degree.
 A good example of this is the Architecture program at Kennesaw State University.
 Students are also not required to complete a degree in four years, however some college majors have time limits as to how long you have to complete the degree before having to retake courses.